 The Wende Museum preserves the cultural artifacts and personal histories of Cold War-era Eastern Europe and the Soviet Union to inform and inspire a broad understanding of the period and its enduring legacy.

-The Wende Museum is a hybrid organization, simultaneously an archive of material culture and educational institution, fusing interdisciplinary scholarship with its programs.
+The Wende Museum is a hybrid organization, simultaneously a three-dimensional archive of material and visual culture and educational institution, fusing interdisciplinary scholarship with its programs.
 The Museum is independent and facilitates open access to its collection, providing a forum for exploration and engagement, and encouraging diverse interpretations from multiple perspectives.

 The collections of the Wende Museum concentrate on preservation of cultural, political artifacts and documentary materials that are at-risk or are critical to scholarly investigation, and personal artifacts and histories that capture the lived experience beneath the ideological battles and geopolitical struggles of the Cold War.